Which place is cheaper, Nikko or Osaka?

 It's quite rainy in Nikko.
 Osaka receives a lot of rain in the autumn.
 Osaka usually gets less rain in October than Nikko.
 Osaka gets 108 mm (4.3 in) of rain, while Nikko receives 117 mm (4.6 in) of rain this time of the year.

 Nikko can be very cold during winter.
 Osaka is much warmer than Nikko in the winter.
-The temperature in Osaka is usually 6°C (42°F) in January, and Nikko stays around 3°C (37°F).
+The daily temperature in Osaka averages around 6°C (42°F) in January, and Nikko fluctuates around 3°C (37°F).

 It's quite sunny in Nikko.
 Osaka usually receives less sunshine than Nikko during winter.
-At this time of the year, Osaka gets 140 hours of sunny skies, while Nikko receives 212 hours of full sun.
+Osaka gets 140 hours of sunny skies, while Nikko receives 212 hours of full sun in the winter.

 In January, Osaka usually receives more rain than Nikko.
-At this time of the year, Osaka gets 46 mm (1.8 in) of rain, while Nikko receives 26 mm (1 in) of rain.
+Osaka gets 46 mm (1.8 in) of rain, while Nikko receives 26 mm (1 in) of rain each month for the winter.

 In the spring, Osaka is a little warmer than Nikko.
-Typically, the spring temperatures in Osaka in April are around 15°C (59°F), and Nikko is about 13°C (55°F).
+Typically, the spring temperatures in Osaka in April average around 15°C (59°F), and Nikko averages at about 13°C (55°F).

 In the spring, Osaka often gets less sunshine than Nikko.
 Osaka gets 176 hours of sunny skies this time of year, while Nikko receives 191 hours of full sun.